UWSEDS/uwseds.github.io/software.md

 Windows users should install gitbash.
 (See https://git-scm.com/download/win.)

 ##Text editor
-Students can choose a text editor of their choice, such as Notebook (Windows), vim (all platforms), and sublime (all platforms).
+Students will select a text editor of their choice, such as Notebook (Windows), vim (all platforms), and sublime (all platforms).
-Note that a text editor is different from word processing programs like MS Word in that the text editor often recognizes program syntax and it does no formatting.
+A text editor is different from word processing programs, like MS Word, in that text editors often recognize program syntax and do no formatting.
 For details on sublime, see
 http://git-scm.com/download/win.